 - Hiking, mountaineering, trekking, sauntering — if I have a clear destination in mind, then it doesn’t count.
 I enjoy walking for the sake of walking , whether it is in the city, forest, or on the side of a mountain.
 I have found that my best thoughts come to me while I am walking, and many of my most meaningful conversations have also occurred on walks.
 Increasingly I try to schedule meetings as walks.
 My longest walk lasted 30 days in Nepal, and it felt plenty long, though I still dream of longer walks across the Pacific Crest Trail, Appalachia Trail, Camino de Santiago, and the Tea Horse Road in Yunnan, China.

-- Meditation/Mindfulness — Compared to everything else on this list, meditation is my most recent pursuit.
-It began when I read Jon Kabat Zinn’s Wherever You Go, There You Are.
-I have since been using his guided meditation audio recordings to meditate once a day for between 20 – 45 minutes depending on the type of meditation.
-I practice mindfulness and mettā meditation, which focuses on increasing awareness of compassion and gratitude.
-I spend most of my day in “evaluative mode,” constantly reflecting and critiquing.
-Mindfulness is a way to escape that constant judgement and just experience the sensory world.
+- Meditation/Mindfulness — Meditation is still a relatively recent pursuit.
+I started in 2014 after reading Jon Kabat Zinn’s Wherever You Go, There You Are.
+Most days I mediate for 20 – 45 minutes.
+I spend the majority of my days in “evaluative mode,” constantly reflecting and critiquing.
+Mindfulness is a way for me to escape judgement and just experience the sensory world.